- Community planning

 Transportation planners in the Functional Planning and Policy Division:

 The latest Mobility Assessment Report (pdf, 19MB) is now available.
 The 2014 Mobility Assessment Report (MAR) was presented to the Planning Board on April 17.
 The presentation can be seen here.
 Montgomery County's traffic congestion has been stabilizing over the past two reporting periods from 2009-2011 and from 2011-2013 according to the 2014 MAR, a biennial study by county transportation planners that monitors local transportation trends.
-To read the report, click here."
+Click here for the report (pdf, 18MB) and appendix (pdf, 25MB).
 See past reports.

 Planners are working on a functional plan on countywide transit corridors to improve accessibility and mobility throughout Montgomery County.
 The transit corridors study recommends corridors for inclusion in the Master Plan of Highways, based on projected ridership, as well as identifying right-of-way needs.